 • If no husband, wife, children or grandchildren, parents get the estate

 • No family or heirs – property goes to the State of New York

-This is the straightforward way of looking at it, but sometimes there are complications, especially with relationship and degree of relationship.
-Also a will may or may not turn up, and sometimes there are documents which may or may not be a Will.
+This is a straightforward way of looking at it, but sometimes there are complications, especially with relationship and degrees of relationship.
+Also, a will may or may not turn up, and sometimes there are documents that may or may not be a Will.

 It makes sense to first look for a Will before filing a Petition for Administration in intestacy, without a Will.
 A Will can be found in a safe deposit box, in storage, in the place where the person lived, or by a friend, relative or attorney.